Ana-Niko-byte/zenlist/README.md

 19. BeFunky Collage Maker - to create the responsive image.

 ## Testing & Debugging
 This section outlines procedures for manual testing.
-For automated testing, please see all files '_test*.py_'.
+For automated testing, please see all files `test*.py`.

 - ## Manual Testing